 Understanding Staking

 Staking is a crucial component of blockchain networks that use Proof-of-Stake (PoS) consensus mechanisms.
-At Staker Space, we make this powerful technology accessible to everyone, while ensuring you maintain complete custody of your assets.
+At Staker Space, we make this powerful technology accessible to everyone while you retain complete custody of your assets.

 What is Proof-of-Stake?

-Proof-of-Stake (PoS) is a consensus mechanism that selects validators to create new blocks based on the number of coins they are "staking" or locking up as collateral.
-Unlike the energy-intensive Proof-of-Work (PoW) used by Bitcoin, PoS is:
+Proof-of-Stake (PoS) selects validators to create new blocks based on the amount of stake (collateral) they lock.
+Unlike the energy-intensive Proof-of-Work (PoW), PoS is:

-- Energy Efficient - Using up to 99.95% less energy than Proof-of-Work
+- Energy Efficient – Uses dramatically less energy than PoW

-- Secure - Economic incentives align validator behavior with network health
+- Secure – Incentives align validator behavior with network health

-- Rewarding - Participants earn rewards for helping secure the network
+- Rewarding – Participants earn for helping secure the network

 Why Self-Custody Matters

-Centralized exchanges (CEXs) offer convenience but come with significant risks that many users overlook:
+Centralized exchanges (CEXs) offer convenience but come with significant risks many users overlook:

 - !Centralization Risk